Nishanta-13/Color-change/README.md

-Created a website to generate andom coloras along eith their RGB and HEX color
+Created a website using React js to generate andom coloras along eith their RGB and HEX color